 Despite the real world continuing to have a nervous breakdown, life here at Snaptophobic Towers must go on.
 After my little breakdown, I’ve been steadily getting back into the workbench swing, and have just completed a set of five 7mm scale coaches.

 Although the build had its moments, I am very pleased with how these models turned out.
 The crimson and cream livery really suits these coaches.
 They represent British Railways standard coaches built in the early 1950s.
 A pair of BSK Brake Second Corridor coaches will top and tail a CK Composite Corridor and SK Second Corridor, with a BG Brake Guard which can be added as the mood suits.

 The models are built from Easy-Build kits.
 Four had been partly built by the client, so I was tasked with completing them, with an additional kit added later.
 I’ve added a few details, but essentially the finished items are made from what came in the box.

 I am a professional modelmaker, specialising in British railway subjects generally at 1/43rd scale (7mm to the foot).
-You can follow me on Twitter and—for now—Facebook, and I also have a web site that gets some love occasionally.
+You can follow me on Twitter, and I also have a web site that gets some love occasionally.
 I’m not currently seeking new commissions, but I am always happy to discuss potential work.